-Inflation Nation: Producer Price Index Surges to All-Time Record High
+Inflation Nation: Producer Price Index Surges to Hottest in Over a Decade

-Prices received by U.S. businesses for goods and services rose at their fastest annual pace recorded in 11 years of data, the Labor Department reported Tuesday.
+Prices received by U.S. businesses for goods and services rose in May at the fastest annual pace recorded in 11 years of data, the Labor Department reported Tuesday.

-The Producer Price Index rose 6.6 percent in May from 12-months earlier, the highest recorded for the series that began in 2010.
+The Producer Price Index rose 6.6 percent in May from 12-months earlier, the highest recorded for the series since at least 2010.
 Compared with April, the index rose 0.8 percent.

 Both the annual and monthly figures exceeded the expectations of analysts and showed an acceleration of prices from April.